masterdam79/loggalicious/README.md

 * Python
   * python-jira
   * python-configparser
-* config.txt file in this directory containing the currencies you want to trade containing:
+* config.txt file in this directory containing the following variables:

 ```
 [BASICAUTH]
 JIRA_USER = <user>
 JIRA_PASS = <pass>
 JIRA_URL = <url>
 JIRA_ITEM = <key>

 ```

+**For some reason the config.txt needs a white line on the bottom**

 ### How to install on Ubuntu
 ```